-Next Steps Funding Page The General Practice Forward View recognises that primary care has been underfunded compared to secondary care over a period of years.
+Next Steps ext Steps Funding The General Practice Forward View recognises that primary care has been underfunded compared to secondary care over a period of years.
 The changes required to deliver this strategy, such as workforce and estates, cannot be made without significant investment.
-Financial resources will be available to deliver change programmes, not shore up the existing arrangements The government has pledged to invest a further £2.4 billion per year into general practice by 2020/21.
-For Southampton, this means that over the next 5 years the CCG will receive growth in primary care funding of £6.93m.
-This is, over those 5 years, a 22% increase on 2015/16.
+Financial resources will be available to deliver change programmes, not to support the existing arrangements The government has pledged to invest a further £2.4 billion per year into general practice by 2020/21.
+For Southampton, this means that over the next five years the CCG will receive growth in primary care funding of £6.93m.
+This is, over those five years, a 22% increase on 2015/16.
 This increase assumes a growth of 2.93% in our list size over this period.
 In addition to this increase, further funding will be made available to support the development of new models of care as described in the Five Year Forward View.
 Access to this funding will be linked to transformational change programmes designed to deliver general practice at scale.
 Capital funding will be available to develop the infrastructure necessary to support these change programmes.
 Workforce A workforce of appropriate number, skills and roles is imperative for transforming care.
-In January 2015, a £10m ten point plan was released, focussing on recruitment, retention and supporting those who wish to return to general practice To compete successfully in the recruitment market, we must create an infrastructure which will support and encourage learning, growth and development of all primary care practitioners and also provide flexibility and career development options to meet the needs of a new generation of health care professionals.
+In January 2015, a national £10m ten point plan was released, focussing on recruitment, retention and supporting those who wish to return to general practice.
+To compete successfully in the recruitment market, we must create an infrastructure which will support and encourage learning, growth and development of all primary care practitioners and also provide flexibility and career development options to meet the needs of a new generation of health care professionals.
 Leadership Given the national drivers and the impact these are having on practices locally, there is a certain inevitability to change.
 Culture and behaviour change is a key factor in success.
 It requires ownership of both the problems and the solutions by everyone involved including patients, GPs and all other clinicians and staff.
 Successful implementation of Transforming Primary Medical Care in Southampton will require the enthusiasm, commitment and support of all GPs and practice staff working in the city.
-Engagement of all stakeholders will continue throughout the life of the strategy.
+There will be continuous engagement with patients and other stakeholders throughout the life of the strategy, to ensure a co-productive, i.e. joint, approach and to influence behaviours, perceptions, expectations and cultures to support the new model.
 Recognising the need for change is the first step on the transformation journey.
 Examples of initiatives that are delivering results in other areas are already emerging, for example Making Time in General Practice.
 There are also a range of organisational development tools available to support practices in identifying areas where change can make a positive difference.
-Delivery plan Development of a detailed delivery plan will form Phase 2 of the change process.
+Delivery plan Development of a detailed delivery plan is in progress and will form phase two of the change process.
+The delivery plan will be submitted to NHS England on 23rd December to demonstrate the CCG's plan to implement the General Practice Forward View (GPFV).
 Actions will be identified in each of the five key areas of focus; access, quality, workforce, infrastructure and collaboration.
 The markers of success identified for each of these areas will be used to map the changes necessary for achievement.
+Communications and engagement will be an integral part of every element of the delivery plan.